GJDuck/e9patch/doc/e9tool-user-guide.md

   register will be updated accordingly.
   The structure does not include the stack register (`%rsp`) which must be passed separately.
+* The `static` version of some arguments gives the address relative to the ELF base, given by the formula: *runtime address = ELF address + ELF base*.
+  This corresponds to the value used by the matching.

 ---
 ##### <a id="s2211">2.2.1.1 Pass-by-pointer</a>